jgkwak95/SURF-GAN/README.md

 ### Notice

 The code for 3D-controllable StyleGAN will not be released. <br>
-But the code for the frontalization part will be uploaded to [here](https://github.com/jgkwak95/Character-frontalization).
+Instead, the code for the frontalization part will be uploaded to [here](https://github.com/jgkwak95/Character-frontalization).

 ### Limitation